The-Podsiadly/Python-Tutorial/README.md

 These 2 tools are what will get you through this tutorial series.

+When you finish downloading and installing Python onto your computer, test it out by opening up your **command prompt** (if you're using Windows) or **terminal** (if you're using Mac OS X).
+Type the following command 'python' to get a response similar to the following:

+'''python
+Python 3.8.1 (tags/v3.8.1:1b293b6, Dec 18 2019, 23:11:46) [MSC v.1916 64 bit (AMD64)] on win32
+Type "help", "copyright", "credits" or "license" for more information.
+>>>
+'''

 ## Content
 This tutorial will compromise of 10 projects.
 All getting harder and building off of one another.
 We will focus on learning to learn on your own and answering questions you have by looking it up; *trial and error*.
 As a programmer, you will at any level be looking stuff up, but the more you program, the easier fixing and optimizing will get.